lovell/sharp/README.md

 ### resize(width, [height])

-Scale to `width` x `height`.
+Scale output to `width` x `height`.
 By default, the resized image is cropped to the exact size specified.

 `width` is the Number of pixels wide the resultant image should be.
 Use `null` or `undefined` to auto-scale the width to match the height.